 For testing the functionality, performance, network response, field test, etc., you should always prefer a real device.
 But for things like UI you should choose emulators along with some real devices.

 The pros of using emulators for UI testing are:

 1) It is not practically possible to collect the devices of all resolutions and that would also cost an enormous amount of money.
 But emulators cost nothing.

 2) With an emulator, you can create all screen resolution and OS combinations.

-3) If you have only one set of real devices but the QA team is of more than 1 person, then it is not possible that all QAs can test for the same test bed in parallel.
+3) If you have only one set of real devices but the QA team is of more than 1 person, then all QAs can’t test for the same testbed in parallel.
 With an emulator, every QA can create the same combination on their machine and test in parallel.